quicwg/multipath/draft-ietf-quic-multipath.md

 The server may receive packets for a yet unused Path ID that do not contain a path challenge.
 Such packets are valid if they can be properly decrypted and if they contain a valid connection ID.
-The server SHOULD accept the packets arriving on that path from the client, and acknowledge them.
 As stated above, the server independently needs to perform path validation before sending packets on this new path.